H0ruki/Lunar_Lander/README.md

 https://www.coursera.org/specializations/machine-learning-introduction

-And to have an idea of what a README file about the topic look like I used the one of spvino as a reference (even if very mine is far away from the same quality)
+And to have an idea of what a README file about the topic look like I used the one of spvino as a reference

 https://github.com/svpino/lunar-lander/blob/master/README.md